aws-samples/aws-serverless-workshops/Auth/2_ServerlessAPI/README.md

 </p></details>
 <br>

-If the API now invokes correctly and application funcions as expected again, you can move on to the next module, [IAM-based Authorization](../3_IAMAuthorization).
+If the API now invokes correctly and application funcions as expected again, you can move either try out an **optional module extension** with [Fine-grained IAM-based authorization with API Gateway](./Optional-APIGateway-IAMAuth.md) as an optional extension or move on to the next module, [IAM-based Authorization](../3_IAMAuthorization).